 Refer to FEMA’s Manufactured Home Installation in Flood Hazard Areas guidebook for additional information

-H. Recreational Vehicles.
+I. Recreational Vehicles.
 In all areas of Special Flood Hazard, Recreational Vehicles that are an allowed use or structure under the zoning ordinance must either:

 1. Be placed on the site for fewer than one hundred eighty consecutive days;